cherkavi/cheat-sheet/aws-cheat-sheet.md

 ```

 ### VPC endpoint
+it is internal tunnel betweeen VPC and the rest of AWS resources
 when you are creating target endpoint (to access S3, for instance) and want to use it from ec2, then add also
 * SSMMessagesEndpoint
 * EC2MessagesEndpoint